-Portugal, with the objective of fostering entrepreneurship among children and young people, by teaching topics such as relations with family and the community, economics and on how to set up a business.
+The Group's employees continued to participate in the programmes of Associação Junior Achievement Portugal, with the objective of fostering entrepreneurship among children and young people, by teaching topics such as relations with family and the community, economics and on how to set up a business.
 121 volunteers enrolled the 2016/2017 academic year and 109 applications were registered for the 2017/2018 academic year.

-During the Christmas season, we organised an internal welfare campaign, to offer presents requested by 145 children, coming from dysfunctional families, who live throughout the year in foster homes supported by Jerónimo Martins.
+During the Christmas season, the Group organised an internal welfare campaign, to offer presents requested by 145 children, coming from dysfunctional families, who live throughout the year in foster homes supported by Jerónimo Martins.